-Note: You can also invoke Mission Control by pressing 3 or by placing four fingers on the trackpad of your Mac and then swiping up.
+Note: You can also invoke

+Mission Control by pressing F3

+or by placing four fingers on the

+trackpad of your Mac and then

+swiping up.
-To switch to a particular window, click it.

-B To close Mission Control without selecting a window, you can click Desktop or press Esc.
+- A Mission Control displays each open window. - To switch to a particular window, you can click it. - B To close Mission Control without selecting a window, you can click Desktop or press Esc.